Starlight-25/An-Era-of-the-Seas/README.md

 You can launch the game in two ways:
   * From the desktop (if shortcut was created):
-    From the desktop (if shortcut was created):\\Double-click the An Era Of the Seas icon.
+    Double-click the An Era Of the Seas icon.
   * From the Start Menu:
     Go to Start > An Era Of The Seas > Open